Top 5 Benefits of Open Source Software

 Why is this important to organizations?
 The pace of digital transformation has moved faster than anyone predicted.
 In the coming decade, the companies that cannot keep up with innovation will quickly become outdated.
 All organizations should be focused on modernizing and digitizing their products and assets, and that includes a proactive and energetic strategy for the consumption and management of open source software.

-OpenLogic by Perforce delivers comprehensive support services for open source software, so that your teams can enjoy the all the benefits of using open source — and confidently meet your requirements including compliance with regulations such as GDPR, HIPAA, and PCI.
+OpenLogic by Perforce delivers comprehensive support services for more than 400 open source technologies, so that your teams can enjoy the all the benefits of using open source — and confidently meet your requirements including compliance with regulations such as GDPR, HIPAA, and PCI.